mdayaram/resume/README.md

 Resume
 ======

-This is the XeLateX source for my resume, shamelessly stolen from [Deedy](https://github.com/deedydas/Deedy-Resume).
+This is the XeLateX source for my resume, of which the template is shamelessly stolen from [Deedy](https://github.com/deedydas/Deedy-Resume).

 ## Requirements